pharo-open-documentation/pharo-wiki/Baselines.md

 * We might want to load only the model of a project without the UI to build an alternative UI
 * We might want to be able to load it without the tests and examples
 * The project might have some optional modules
-* Etc
+* Etc.

-To manage this, baselines have a concept called `Groups`.
+To manage this, baselines have the concept of `Group`.
 A group is a loadable spec containing only a sub part of the project.

-They can be declared with the #group:with: message.
+They can be declared with the `#group:with:` message.
 The second parameter will define the content of the group.
 The content can either be a package name, a dependency name or even another group name.

 Example: